Halomonas halophila

-Deleya halophila (also known as Halomonas halophila) is a salt-loving, gram-negative bacteria.
+Halomonas halophila (also known as Deleya halophila) is a salt-loving, gram-negative bacteria.
 It is known to habitat marine environments, solar salterns, saline soils, and salted food.
 The genus was named after J. De Ley, a noted biologist.
 Its type strain is CCM 3662.

 This particular species is anaerobic, rod-shaped and motile, thanks to possessing eight petritichous flagella.
 It grows optimally in 7.5% (wt/vol) sodium chloride solution.
 Albeit, salt shock is achieved with a concentration of 2-2.5M, affecting cell division and protein synthesis.
 Its reaction to heat shock is also associated with the medium's salt concentration.

 This species is also a good exponent of biomineralisation, particularly precipitation of calcium carbonate.